-9. LOOKING AHEAD - KEY FOCUS AREAS IN 2021
+8. LOOKING AHEAD - KEY FOCUS AREAS IN 2022

-In 2021, SUEZ is committed to continuing to improve our approach to respecting human rights and preventing modern slavery.
-We will do this by:
+SUEZ is committed to continuing to improve our approach to respecting human rights and preventing modern slavery.
+We will continue to do this by:

-- Reviewing and, where appropriate, improving due diligence processes. - Risk assessing suppliers based on responses to due diligence questionnaires. - Delivering training for employees in procurement, legal, human resources and other relevant business functions through Anti-Slavery Australia and our internal learning & development team.
+- Reviewing and, where appropriate, improving due diligence processes. - Risk assessing suppliers based on responses to due diligence questionnaires. - Delivering training for employees in procurement, legal, human resources and other relevant business functions through external agencies and/or our internal learning & development team.